adr1enbe4udou1n/blog/content/posts/20-a-beautiful-gitops-day-10/index.md

 ### SonarQube installation

-SonarQube as its dedicated Helm chart which perfect for us.
-However, it's the most resource hungry component of our development stack so far (because Java project ?
-End of troll), so be sure to deploy it on almost empty free node, maybe a dedicated one.
+SonarQube has its dedicated Helm chart which is perfect for us.
+However, it's the most resource hungry component of our development stack so far (because built with Java ?
+End of troll), so be sure to deploy it on almost empty free node (which should be ok with 3 workers), maybe a dedicated one.
 In fact, it's the last Helm chart for this tutorial, I promise!

 Create dedicated database for SonarQube same as usual.